alsora/wikiextractor/README.md

     (sudo) python setup.py install

 ## Usage

-The script is invoked with a Wikipedia dump file as an argument.
+The script must be invoked with 1 argument at least: the path to the Wikipedia dump from which data will be extracted.

 The output is stored in several files of similar size in a given directory.
 Each file will contains several documents in this [document format](http://medialab.di.unipi.it/wiki/Document_Format).